8.7.5 Transferee and Transferor Liabilities

 • Date of transfer of assets;

-• Date of notice of transferee liability.
+• Date of Notice of Transferee and Fiduciary Liability.

-Appeals Officers should seek Counsel's advice when determining the applicable interest rates in transferee liability cases.
+ATEs should seek Counsel's advice when determining the applicable interest rates in transferee liability cases.

 6. In situations where there are multiple transferees and not all agree, close the key transferor case with the agreed transferees and create a new key case for the transferor along with related cases for the remaining unagreed transferees.